a-longe/CSC110/README.md

 ### TODO

 - [x] Log into Prairie Learns
-- [x] Complete frist and second quiz by Fcat riday
+- [x] Complete frist and second quiz by Friday